 All of the coverage with The Sound started with the exhibition at Niagara Artists Centre.
 My thoughts on that show and some of the ideas and information that were in the air at that time can be read here.

 Not long after that show opened, I spoke with the consultant in question, Martin Van Zon, from Interkom Smart Marketing, on the air on CFBU, as part of the ongoing show I produced there, Niagara Voices and Views.
 That conversation can be heard here.

-The image above is courtesy Donna Akrey (her solo show opens at Rodman Hall this February).
+The image above is courtesy Donna Akrey (her solo show was at Rodman Hall this past February).